Immigrant detainees get poor medical care, face retaliation for speaking out, according to Democrat-led report

 The committee’s report said the facilities it toured were generally clean, but it also noted several of the sites appeared to have been spruced up before inspectors’ scheduled visits.
 The report questioned the private detention companies’ use of detainees to clean and otherwise perform unpaid labor while in custody.

-ICE has struggled in recent months to contain transmission of the coronavirus in its facilities, one of the problems noted in the report.
+ICE has struggled in recent months to contain transmission of the novel coronavirus in its facilities, one of the problems noted in the report.
 “The spread of COVID-19 has further highlighted how the failures to meet these standards of care are a matter of life and death,” the report found.

 On Monday, a 61-year-old Mexican national in ICE custody died in Georgia, the agency’s eighth coronavirus-related death, the agency confirmed.